-- □ Sign up to see college representatives when they visit your school. - Complete college admission applications. - o Request an official transcript for each college to which you are applying. - Explore financial aid at your selected colleges.
-See Financial Aid Information in this document. - □ Apply for scholarships.
-See Scholarships in this document. - Register for your Free Application for Federal Student Aid (FAFSA) pin number at www.fafsa.ed.gov, and apply online.
-For more information, go to Financial Assistance Application Process. - Attend financial aid seminars at the high school and district.
+- □ Sign up to see college representatives when they visit your school. - □ Complete college admission applications. - o Request an official transcript for each college to which you are applying. - Explore financial aid at your selected colleges.
+See Financial Aid Information in this document. - Apply for scholarships.
+See Scholarships in this document. - Register for your Free Application for Federal Student Aid (FAFSA) pin number at https://studentaid.gov, and apply online. - For more information, go to Financial Assistance Application Process. - Attend financial aid seminars at the high school and district.
+FAFSA/TASFA completion is a graduation requirement.